 4 If the motor must be mounted to a plate with the driven equipment such as pump, compressor etc., it may not be possible to lift the motor alone.
 For this case, the assembly should be lifted by a sling around the mounting base.
 The entire assembly can be lifted as an assembly for installation.
 Do not lift the assembly using the motor lugs or eye bolts provided.
+Lugs or eye bolts are designed to lift motor only.
+If the load is unbalanced (as with couplings or additional attachments) additional slings or other means must be used to prevent tipping.
+In any event, the load must be secure before lifting.
+If the load is unbalanced (as with couplings or additional attachments) additional slings or other means must be used to prevent tipping.
+In any event, the load must be secure before lifting.

-Lugs or eye bolts are designed to from date of shipment.
+from date of shipment.
 Storage requirements for motors and generators that will not be placed in service for at least six months failure.
 Improper motor storage will result in seriously reduced reliability and failure.
 An electric motor that does not experience regular usage while being exposed to normally humid atmospheric conditions is likely to develop rust in the bearings or rust particles from surrounding surfaces may contaminate the bearings.
 The electrical insulation may absorb an excessive amount of moisture leading to the motor winding boxes are) to allow opening and reclosing many times without damage to the "shell" A wooden crate "shell" should be constructed to secure the motor during storage.
 This is similar to an export box but the sides & top must be secured to the wooden base with lag bolts (not nailed as export

 Minimum resistance of motor winding insulation is 5 Meg ohms or the calculated minimum, which ever is greater.
-Minimum resistance is calculated as follows: Rm = kV + 1
+Minimum resistance is calculated as follows: Rm = kV + 1where:

-Example: where: (Rm is minimum resistance to ground in Meg-Ohms and kV is rated nameplate voltage defined as Kilo-Volts.)
-For a 480VAC rated motor Rm =1.48 meg-ohms (use 5 M $\Omega$ ).
+Example: (Rm is minimum resistance to ground in Meg-Ohms and kV is rated nameplate voltage defined as Kilo-Volts.)
+For a 480VAC rated motor Rm =1.48 meg-ohms (use 5 M Ω).
 For a 4160VAC rated motor Rm = 5.16 meg-ohms.